Electrostatic Disinfecting Sprayers: Frequently Asked Questions

 Yes.
 PURTABS has a slight chlorine smell that dissipates quickly after application leaving what most end users describe as a “clean” or “sterile” smell.

-In residential applications what is the recommended dwell time for PURTABS and what concentration level to be most effective and safe for occupied households?
+In residential applications what is the recommended dwell time for PURTABS to kill COVID-19 and what at concentration level to be most effective and safe for occupied households?

-1076PPM would be the highest concentration you’d want to use in a household, and you would spot test if applying near/around fabrics to ensure that it is colorfast.
+1076PPM is the effective concentration to kill Sars-CoV-2, the virus that causes COVID-19.
+The dwell time is ten minutes (the surface should be allowed to air dry), and this is the highest concentration you’d want to use in a household.
+A note on fabrics: you would spot test if applying near/around fabrics to ensure that it is colorfast.
 Non-colorfast fabrics could “bleach.”

 Will this stain fabrics?